 Janet John – Chief Executive

-Janet has almost 30 years experience of developing, managing and delivering advice services.
-She has been with Citizens Advice for 14 years, initially as the Manager of Lowestoft, she became District Manager of Citizens Advice North East Suffolk when the offices across Waveney merged in 2006.
+Janet has more than thirty years experience of developing, managing and delivering advice services.
+She has been with Citizens Advice for more than twenty years, initially as the Manager of Lowestoft, she then became District Manager of Citizens Advice North East Suffolk when the offices across Waveney merged in 2006.
 Janet was a lay member of Social Security and as a practitioner she won two test cases in the Court of Appeal on behalf of students.

 An innovative thinker, Janet initiated the development of a housing damage deposit scheme with the Norfolk & Norwich Landlords Association which ultimately led to the enshrinement of the Damage Deposit Bonding Scheme in law.